Time outs, Punishments and Rewards not Working?

-I expect that if you keep trying to make your strong willed child do things by motivating them from the outside without meeting this important need, you will keep banging your head against the wall.
-He will continue to negatively react to your attempts at trying to control, whether punishment or reward.
+I expect that if you keep trying to make your strong willed child do things by motivating them from the outside without meeting their important needs of connection and autonomy, you will keep banging your head against the wall.
+She will continue to negatively react to your attempts at trying to control, whether punishment or reward.

 It doesn’t mean you can’t teach your child how to behave prosocially and give them responsibility, but you have to provide the child what they need if they are going to trust you and listen to you.
+It’s through teaching and empowering (not leveraging) that these children will respond the best.
 Your spirited child wants to work with you.
-He wants to feel part of the team, not the lowest rung on the ladder.
+She wants to feel part of the team.

-You can give your child what they need and still have influence.
+Don’t worry, you can give your child what they need and still have influence.
 In fact, you will have more influence this way.
-Do this by: seeking to understand, actively listening, validating, collaborating, giving choice, having routines, having a few limits/rules that make sense to them and then being consistent about them.
+Do this by: connecting regularly, seeking to understand, actively listening, validating, collaborating, giving choice, having routines, having a few limits/rules that make sense to them and then being consistent about them.

 And last but not least, lead by example.
 We must act in a calm, positive and fair way ourselves, Consistently.
 Day in and Day out.
 Children learn to regulate through the parent.
 Regulate your nervous system if you want your child to regulate hers.

-The idea is to work WITH the strong willed child, not against him/her.
+The idea is to work WITH the strong willed child, not against him/her…to be patient and positive as they learn to navigate the world in a prosocial way.

 Did you find this useful, let me know.
 Drop a comment below.

 ❤️ With love and respect,